Cham0i/AD-DNS-troubleshooting/README.md

 ![alt text](https://github.com/Cham0i/Understanding-DNS/blob/main/DNS_pics/7.png)

-We will attempt to ping Japanese CNN by using our domain's record named "cnn"
+We will attempt to ping CNN Japan by using our domain's record named "cnn"

 ![alt text](https://github.com/Cham0i/Understanding-DNS/blob/main/DNS_pics/8.png)

-The ping sort of worked (this is normal for this website).
+The ping kind of worked (the packet loss is normal for this website).
 But we (intentially) made our record point to the wrong CNN website.

 ![alt text](https://github.com/Cham0i/Understanding-DNS/blob/main/DNS_pics/9.png)